 What Is ROW In Ice Hockey Standings?
 NHL Stats

-In this article we will be looking at the meaning of ROW in ice hockey, its use, how it affects the NHL standing, and some of the teams with the highest ROW point in an NHL season.
+In this article we will be looking at the meaning of ROW in ice hockey, its use, how it affects the NHL standing, and some of the teams with the highest ROW points in an NHL season.

 What Does ROW Stand For In Ice Hockey?